fennifith/fennifith.github.io/_posts/2019-4-14-Right-to-Repair.md

 bad actors” if the bill were passed.
 According to them, the legislation could provide hackers and other unsavory characters “hardware-level access to Apple products”.
-However, it is important to recognize the bias that Apple has to make these claims; supporters of the bill have asserted that many of the companies opposing the bill “are only interested in holding sway over the lucrative repair industry”, and that opening up the market would instead “present consumers with more choices” [(8)](#Campbell).
-The tech industry's stance on this is clear, though, as shown by Apple and other companies' strong stance against this legislation.
-This argument has a great amount of relevance for users living in rural areas, as companies often position their repair centers in major cities and areas with a large population.
+However, it is important to recognize the bias that Apple has to make these claims; supporters of the bill have asserted that many of the companies opposing it “are only interested in holding sway over the lucrative repair industry”, and that opening up the market would instead “present consumers with more choices” [(8)](#Campbell).
+The tech industry's stance on this is clear, though, as shown by Apple and other companies' strong arguments against this legislation.
+Right to Repair has a great amount of relevance for users living in rural areas, as companies often position their repair centers in major cities and areas with a large population.
-Currently, 17 states - including Nebraska - have introduced legislation that would force companies like Apple to provide repair manuals and spare parts to third parties.
-It is worth noticing that if even one of these states passes the bill, its impact would span far outside that, as it is likely that companies will not want to operate differently in a specific state.
+As long as companies like Apple restrict the places that people are allowed to go to repairs, this issue will continue.
+Currently, 17 states - including Nebraska - have introduced legislation that would force Apple to provide repair manuals and spare parts to third parties.
+It is worth noticing that if even one of these states passes the bill, its impact would span far outside that, as it is likely that large companies will not want to operate differently in a specific state.
 Quoting the NY State Assembly Majority Leader Joe Morelle, "[...] that could actually pass Right to Repair for the world, because manufactures aren't going to provide products differently to people in one jurisdiction.
 They want to simplify their